Gen-AI-In-Software-Development/List-Of-Units/Unit10-XML/README.md

 After the imports were included, the program compiled and ran correctly.
 Rating: Good.

 ### Example 3.5 prompt: Continuing with our discussion, I would like GradeBook to be a separate Java class that has the same structure as the XML grade book.
-I would like to be able to create an empty GradeBook object, populate it with values, and write the object as a XML to a file.
+I would like to be able to create an empty GradeBook object, populate it with values, and write the object in XML markup to a file.
 In addition, I would like to be able to read the grade book XML into an object of class GradeBook.

 ### Generated Java Code
 ```